DannyBen/bashly/README.md

   - Optional or required **option flags** (with or without flag arguments).
   - **Commands** (and subcommands).
   - Standard flags (like **--help** and **--version**).
+- Preventing your script from running unless the command line is valid.
 - Providing you with a place to input your code for each of the functions your tool performs, and merging it back to the final script.
 - Providing you with additional (optional) framework-style, standard